digirati-co-uk/digital-preservation-docs/sequence-diagrams/goobi_api_interaction.md

   deactivate P
 ```

-## Goobi Uploads to Fedora
+## Goobi Uploads to Staging Fedora

-This diagram shows Goobi interacting directly with a staging Fedora instance.
+This diagram shows Goobi interacting directly with a _staging_ Fedora instance.
 This has a separate S3 bucket, isolated from the main Fedora instance.
+This S3 bucket is not replicated to Glacier or different regions as with the _main_ bucket but does still offer S3's ["11 nines"](https://docs.aws.amazon.com/AmazonS3/latest/userguide/DataDurability.html) durability.

 Goobi can make as many versions of each item as it requires, it is free to use this Fedora instance as required.
 Upon completion of a workflow it will notify the Preservation API that it is complete and the Preservation API will manage moving it from staging Fedora to main Fedora.

 This separation keeps the main Fedora 'clean' with regard to version history and ensures it only contains finished items and clean version history.

-Goobi is responsible for transaction management with Fedora (keep-alive requests etc).
+Goobi is responsible for all Fedora interactions via it's API, including transaction management (keep-alive requests etc).

 ### Diagram